aeford/105-unit-3/README.md

 Similarly, the Python and Pandas lessons were collected from the [Research Hub of UNC's Davis Library](https://library.unc.edu/data/).

 ### **Why This Dataset?**
-I chose this data because it was well-compiled and represents a plethora of categories by state.
+I chose this data because it was well-compiled and represents a range of publich health data by state.
 The data was compiled for the purpose of using when learning Python and Pandas.

 I created a subset of this data, that includes data from only southern states showing the number of Uninsured adults, Preventable hospital stays, Income inequality, and Infant mortality.